 Sure, you can write a long note on Facebook, take its snapshot and post it on Twitter/Instagram/Snapchat as a photo update.

-But, that just wouldn’t get the same level of engagement.
+But, that just wouldn’t get the same level of engagement with your target audience.
+As a media strategy, it seems indifferent, even sluggish.

 A great example of a person that handles all social media exquisitely is Gary Vaynerchuk.
-All of his social platforms are filled with engaging, relevant and value-adding content that appears to be at one with the platform.
+All of his social platforms are filled with engaging, relevant and value-adding content that appears to be at one with the social channel.

 If you look at his Instagram feed, you’ll find many inspiring quotes with his photo in the background.
 You’ll also see personal photos from his speaking engagements.